PollardsEtFilles/MacCPPExcelAddinExample/README.md

 ** The excel absoulute paths need to changed for this to work in your environment

 ## Install
-Clone the repo into an Eclipse CDT workspace and import the projects into Eclipse cmd-B will build all of the projects
+Clone the repo into an Eclipse CDT workspace and import the projects into Eclipse.
+That is:
+* git clone git@github.com:PollardsEtFilles/MacCPPExcelAddinExample.git
+* In Eclipse:
+  * menu File->Import
+  * choose "Existing Projects into Workspace" and click next
+  * choose "Select root directory:" and browse to the cloned git project base directory and select open
+  * the projects: panel should show the new projects to be imported, press Finish to import

+After the import cmd-B will build all of the projects.

 The dylib local to the Excel spreadsheet directory has to be manually copied when the dylib changes